 Photo: Hugh Rutherford

-8) In 2022, we delivered over 4 million metric tons of food (the equivalent weight of 840,000 Asian elephants) and distributed over $3 billion dollars in cash and food vouchers.
+8) In 2023, we delivered nearly 4 million metric tons of food (the equivalent weight of 840,000 Asian elephants) and distributed $2.9 billion dollars in cash and vouchers.

 Woman holds handful of baobab tree leaves